alternatelabs/bifrost/README.md

 // Recommend using ReconnectingWebSocket to automatically reconnect websockets if you deploy the server or have any network disconnections import ReconnectingWebSocket from "reconnectingwebsocket";

-let ws = new ReconnectingWebSocket(`${process.env.REALTIME_SERVICE_WSS}/subscribe`); // URL your crystal realtime service is running on let pingInterval;
+let ws = new ReconnectingWebSocket(`${process.env.BIFROST_WSS_URL}/subscribe`); // URL your bifrost server is running on let pingInterval;

 // Step 1
 // ======
 // When you first open the websocket the goal is to request a signed realtime
-// token from your server side application and then authenticate with the
+// token from your server side application and then authenticate with bifrost,
-// realtime service, subscribing your user to the channels your server side
+// subscribing your user to the channels your server side app allows them to
+// connect to
-// app allows them to connect to. ws.onopen = function() {
+ws.onopen = function() {
   axios.get("/api/realtime-token").then((resp) => {
     const jwtToken = resp.data.token;